richardcavell/6809-strlen/Test suite/Readme.txt

   1.  asm6809, by Ciaran Anscomb, located here: http://www.6809.org.uk/asm6809/

-  2.  decb, part of the Toolshed project located here: https://sourceforge.net/p/toolshed/wiki/Home/
+  2.  decb, part of the Toolshed project, located here: https://sourceforge.net/p/toolshed/wiki/Home/

 This test suite has been successfully tested with, and is only officially